 How Do You Make The Impossible Burger?

 I’m not a food scientist and my last Biology/Chemistry class was almost a decade ago, it did take me a while to understand this.
+I can recall biology with classes from the top igcse biology tuition center.
 So I’ll do my best to explain what I understand.

 What was difficult is replicating the texture of meat.
 As you cook meat, it gets firm and it smells good, unlike trying to make a veggie patty where it gets all mushy.
 The reason being, there is a sort of protein, which is also known as the heme protein is found in meat.
 It carries oxygen in the blood and it’s also what makes blood red.